MiSTer-devel/ColecoAdam_MiSTer/README.md

 ### Known Bugs

  * there is often a bad character the first time something is types
- * the Adam ROM mode doesn't seem to work
  * reset doesn't work quite the same as Adam
  * no printer support
  * key repeat doesn't match original
+ * tape/disk write is not supported (should be easy to add)

 AdamNet adapted from ColEm https://fms.komkon.org/ColEm/ Original colecovision core https://github.com/wsoltys/mist-cores/tree/master/fpga_colecovision